MPFEConsultancy/mpfeconsultancy.github.io/index.md

-MPFE Consultancy is a Hampshire based IT Consultancy business specialising in DevOps, Infrastructure and the Cloud with a particular focus on Microsoft technologies.
+MPFE Consultancy is an IT Consultancy business in the UK specialising in DevOps, Infrastructure and the Cloud with a particular focus on Microsoft technologies.

 ## Expertise